Patio Olmos: History and overview

-Set on the northeast corner of the intersection of three major avenues, the semi-circular school was designed to maximize classroom area, and its original capacity of 500 students was later expanded to 800.
 The building's condition declined over the decades, however, and a 1977 earthquake in San Juan, Argentina, though over 300 mi (480 km) to the west, caused it serious structural damage and led to its closure.

 It remained abandoned until a 1991 initiative by Governor Eduardo Angeloz resulted in the building's restoration.
 The agreement signed in 1992 between the province of Córdoba, the building's proprietors and a consortium of two local developers allowed the firms a 35-year lease at a token monthly rent in exchange for their development of the former school into an upscale shopping gallery and other investments.
 The resulting Patio Olmos Shopping Center was inaugurated in May 1995.

-Mounting controversy surrounding the non-payment of taxes, delays on the promised construction of an annex for the adjoining Libertador Theatre (Córdoba's premier opera house), and the consortium's connections to the board of directors at the failed Banco Mayo S.A. led to political fallout, however, and the Province sold Patio Olmos in 2006 to IRSA, the nation's leading real estate development firm.
-The quick sale allowed Córdoba to rescind its contentious lease contract, though the building's sale price of US$32.5 million was reportedly well below market value.
+In November 2006, the Corporación Inmobiliaria Córdoba (Corincor) awarded the tender for the sale of the building to the IRSA Group, chaired by Eduardo Elsztain.
+In October 2007, IRSA acquired the building from the Province of Córdoba for 32.5 million Argentine pesos (equivalent to approximately US$10 million at the time).

 Patio Olmos remains Córdoba's most important shopping mall, with brands like Lacoste, Puma, La Martina, Carmen Steffens, Levi's, 47 Street, Adidas, Swarovski, among others.
 Its 25,000 m^{2} (265,000 ft^{2}) indoor area houses over 150 retail outlets and a multiplex cinema operated by the Sydney-based Hoyts Group.
+It has more than 180 stores spread across 45,000 m², a multiplex cinema complex operated by Grupo Hoyts, and a multipurpose hall.